All Products

 Timestamp

-Supported Disabled by default, but can be enabled.
+Supported Disabled by default but can be enabled.

-See the word_timestamp_enabled
+See request parameter word_timestamp_enabled

 In the Java SDK, this parameter is enableWordTimestamp